Landed cost quotes with the ability to prepay

 If you want to understand international ecommerce, a good place to start is product classification.
 When your product arrives at the border of another country, the customs office will want to know exactly what the product is so they can track what is coming into the country and efficiently assess the applicable tariffs, customs, duties, and taxes.
 They can do this by using HS code product classification, which is based on the Harmonized System.
 In 1988, the WCO (World Customs Organization) developed The Harmonized Commodity Description and Coding System, also known as the Harmonized System (HS).
 HS codes function as a standard worldwide language for describing goods, allowing a world of different languages to communicate accurately and efficiently as one regarding product classification.
 HS codes usually contain ten digits but can be seven to twelve digits long.
 The first six digits are global and based on the Harmonized System.
 The last one through six digits are determined by the country into which the product is being imported, based on their system.
 Country-specific HS codes are used for statistical purposes and for assigning accurate duty rates to imports into a given country.

-To show you what a typical [country-specific] HS code looks like, here’s a breakdown of the HS code for a platinum ring being imported into the US:
+To show you what a typical [country-specific] HS code looks like, here's a breakdown of the HS code for a platinum ring being imported into the U.S.:

 As mentioned above, countries have their own systems to add their specific digits to the end of the universal six-digit HS code.
 To understand the way HS codes vary depending on the country of importation, consider the following example of a basketball being imported into the US, Germany, and The Bahamas, based on their version of the HS system: